Morita equivalence of Nijenhuis structures: Compatibility with quasi-symplectic groupoids and Dirac structures

-with infinitesimal actions induced by the global actions. \end{theorem}
+Then their associated twisted Dirac-Nijenhuis structures, $(L_{1},r_{1})$ and $(L_{2},r_{2})$, are Morita equivalent, with $(P,\varpi,J)$ serving as the infinitesimal Morita $(L_{1},L_{2})$-bibundle equipped with infinitesimal actions induced by the global actions. \end{theorem}

-\begin{proof} The associated infinitesimal Nijenhuis structures are Morita equivalent due to Theorem \ref{thm:morita-nijenhuis-groupoid-to-algebroid}, and the compatibility of the pair $(\varpi,J)$ holds by hypothesis.
-Thus, it remains to show that the Dirac structures are Morita equivalent.
+\begin{proof} By Theorem \ref{thm:morita-nijenhuis-groupoid-to-algebroid}, the associated infinitesimal Nijenhuis structures are Morita equivalent.
+Furthermore, the compatibility of the pair $(\varpi,J)$ holds by hypothesis.
+Therefore, it remains only to establish the Morita equivalence of the underlying Dirac structures.